Ecclesiastical history of the Catholic Church: The Church historians of the Second Period

 The second period of church history produced a copious specialized historical literature.
 Its works deal more often with particular nations, dioceses, and abbeys; general histories are rare.
 Moreover, owing to the dominant position of the Church among the Western peoples, ecclesiastical and secular history are in this epoch closely interwoven.

 In the East church history is almost completely identified with the history of the imperial court owing to the close relations of State and Church.
 For the same reason the Byzantine chronicles from Justinian the Great to the destruction of the empire in the middle of the 15th century contain information about the history of the Greek Church.
 The major church historian of the Byzantine period is Nicephorus Callistus, who flourished in the beginning of the 14th century.

-In Syriac we possess the aforesaid chronicle of Dionysius of Telmera.
+One major Syriac source is the aforesaid chronicle of Dionysius of Telmera.
 Towards the end of the 12th century Michael Kandis, Patriarch of the Jacobites (died 1199), wrote a chronicle from the creation to 1196.
 It is an important source for the history of the Syriac Church after the 6th century, particularly for the history of the Crusades.
 Another patriarch of the Jacobites, Gregory Abulpharagius or Bar-Hebraeus, Maphrian (i. e. primate) of the Syro-Jacobite Church (1266–86), also wrote a universal chronicle in three parts.
-We must also mention the Bibliotheca (Myriobiblon) of Photios I of Constantinople (died 891), in which about 280 authors are described and passages quoted from them, and the work On Heresies of St. John Damascene.
+Other works include the Bibliotheca (Myriobiblon) of Photios I of Constantinople (died 891), in which about 280 authors are described and passages quoted from them, and the work On Heresies of St. John Damascene.

 Throughout this period the West was furnishing abundant material for ecclesiastical history, but few genuinely historical works.
 In the 9th century, Haymo, Bishop of Halberstadt (died 853), undertook to write an ecclesiastical history of the first four centuries, taking Rufinus as his principal authority.
 Subsequently, with the aid of Latin versions of Georgius Syncellus, Nicephorus, and especially of Theophanes, to which he added his own material, the Roman Abbot Anastasius Bibliothecarius (the Librarian) wrote a Church History to the time of Leo the Armenian, who died in 829.